 - Who will have the authority to make medical decisions and manage assets in the event of incapacitation

 These are just a few of the many different issues you may wish to address.
-A Los Angeles LGBT estate planning lawyer can provide comprehensive guidance on all of the legal tools that you can make use of to ensure your partner and your legacy are protected.
+A Los Angeles LGBTQ estate planning lawyer can provide comprehensive guidance on all of the legal tools that you can make use of to ensure your partner and your legacy are protected.

-Schomer Law helps LGBT individuals and families to understand the legal issues they face when it comes to property ownership, shared children, and inheritance issues.
+Schomer Law helps LGBTQ individuals and families to understand the legal issues they face when it comes to property ownership, shared children, and inheritance issues.
 We can listen to your goals and concerns, identify the legal steps to take to protect yourself and your family, and assist you in creating a comprehensive estate plan.
-Give us a call as soon as possible to speak with a Los Angeles LGBT estate planning lawyer to learn more about the personalized service we can provide.
+Give us a call as soon as possible to speak with a Los Angeles LGBTQ estate planning lawyer to learn more about the personalized service we can provide.